pspfolio/eSportalTuts/src/posts/csgo-inferno-terrorist-b-smokes/csgo-inferno-terrorist-b-smokes.md

 ## The CT smoke

-Idea of this smoke is cut the vision from the CT base and B bomb site.
+Idea of this smoke is cut the vision between the CT base and B bomb site.
 This smoke is really easy to throw so use it!

 Run towards a corner where the broom is.
 This wall is also commonly called as Trump wall.
 ![Align with the broom](https://i.imgur.com/k53LV31.jpg)